pages-themes/cayman/index.md

 3. Introduction to Git and GitHub
 4. Introduction to Python
 5. Numpy, Scipy, and Pandas: The Python Toolbox for Data Analyses
-6. Containerization with Docker and Singularity
+6. Introduction to virtual environments and containers
 7. Tools for project management and organization
 8. High Performance Computing (HPC)
 9. Introduction to Data Visualization